timheyes/spotify_youtube_downloader/README.md

-# Spotiy / YouTube Audio Downloader
+# Spotify / YouTube Audio Downloader

 Downloads audio from YouTube links found in Spotify playlist/show descriptions or directly from YouTube playlists.
 It uses `yt-dlp` for downloading and keeps track of downloaded items to avoid duplicates on subsequent runs.